 Such a combination of automated and manual attacks is an effective strategy for conducting comprehensive penetration tests.

 For the pen test to be productive, it must be well-documented with supporting evidence and screenshots detailing all results, however minor they may be.
-This documentation will give the business a comprehensive understanding of the remediation requirement they must fulfill to strengthen their security posture.
+This documentation will give the business a comprehensive understanding of the remediation requirements they must fulfill to strengthen their security posture.

 This report must include the executive summary, pen test scope & method, vulnerability report, and remediation report.
 While documenting the technical findings is essential, the tester must make it understandable to business stakeholders with inadequate technical knowledge.